 The program, which runs from Jan.
 1 to Dec.
 31 each year, matters to our members because it provides incentives for them to refer people in their professional networks and friend groups to the Society.
-On top of the gratification that comes from seeing others benefit from the resources and professional development opportunities they also value, members participating in the campaign earn rewards, such as merchandise or even free education.
-If members refer three brand new, full members to the Society, they get a free webinar.
-If members refer five, they get a one-year extension to their own membership.
-At 10 referrals, members get a logo polo shirt and a free seminar.
-Each referral also earns members an entry into a drawing for a free professional development conference (PDC).
+On top of the gratification that comes from seeing others benefit from the resources and professional development opportunities they also value, members participating in the campaign earn rewards, such as gift cards or even free education.
+If members refer two brand new, full members to the Society, they get a free on-demand webinar.
+If members refer four, they get a one-year extension to their own membership.
+At six referrals, members get a $50 Amazon gift card.
+Each referral also earns members an entry into a drawing for a free trip to Safety 2022, our annual professional development conference.

 “People like it, in part, because it’s so easy to participate,” says membership engagement manager Susan Clark.
 “It takes less than 3 minutes.
-You tell the person you want to refer, ‘Hey, when you fill out your online ASSP application, put my name and member number along with the special promo code, for refer a friend.’
+You tell the person you want to refer, ‘Hey, when you fill out your ASSP application, put my name in the ‘referred by’ section of the application and you’re set.’
 Then, customer service gets the info, and the referring member gets the credit.”

 For member Wayne Jones, Ed.D., who is graduate coordinator of the OSH program at Southeastern Oklahoma State University and has referred more than 1,000 new members to date, his students’ success is his priority.

 “One of my former students told me at the PDC one year that the best thing he ever did was take my advice and join the Society,” he says.
 “It had really advanced his career.”

 Likewise, Past President James “Skipper” Kendrick, CSP, who is currently the president and safety consultant at Kendrick Global Enterprises and has referred more than 200 members total, says he’s interested in directing his efforts in service of the future.